 Agaricus blazei is a Brazilian mushroom species also called "cogumelo do sol" (mushroom of the sun) and also goes by the name Agaricus brasiliensis.
 It is another type of mushroom that can be eaten fresh and is described to have a sweet almond-like taste.
 However, like all medicinal mushrooms, it needs to be heated or prepared in hot water or an alcohol solution to release beneficial healing components.

 Shiitake is one of the most popular edible "gourmet" mushrooms because of it's rich flavor and soft meaty texture.
-Many people do not realize that shiitake is also incredibly medicinal in nature providing a host of compounds, like AHCC, eritadenine and lentinan.
-These active ingredients have been proven beneficial for boosting immunity, lowering cholesterol and inhibiting certain types of cancer like gastric or stomach cancer.
+Many people do not realize that shiitake is also incredibly medicinal in nature providing a host of compounds.
+Comprised of beta-glucans and other polysaccharides, such as lentinan, emitanin and KS-2, it has been extensively researched for its potential pharmacological actions.

 Agarikon, although once widespread, is now a rare and endangered species found almost exclusively in the old growth forests of the Pacific Northwest region of the U.S. and Canada.
 Wild spore strains of the mushroom are being genetically preserved to a large degree through the efforts of mycologist Paul Stamets and his company Host Defense.
 Agarikon contains a full spectrum of myco-nutrients coming directly from one of the most beautiful and pristine habitats on planet earth.